-When we talk about healthy foods, we have to consider not only what they contain but also how much they contribute to our daily energy intake.
+When we talk about healthy foods, we have to consider what they contain and how much they contribute to our daily energy intake.

-The amount of calories consumed each day needs to be carefully considered because excessive caloric intake can lead to obesity, associated with many diseases such as diabetes, hypertension, and cardiovascular disease.
-Therefore, the aim of nutritional advice should not be to provide information on the composition of a certain food, but rather to encourage us to consume a balanced diet according to our requirements.
+The amount of calories consumed each day must be carefully considered because excessive caloric intake can lead to obesity, associated with many diseases such as diabetes, hypertension, and cardiovascular disease.
+Therefore, nutritional advice should not be to provide information on the composition of a particular food, but rather to encourage us to consume a balanced diet according to our requirements.

 Mangoes are among the best fruits available today due to their sweet flavor and nutritional value.
 It contains vitamin C, potassium, folic acid, iron, copper, magnesium, manganese, zinc, and phosphorus.
 Its antioxidant content makes it beneficial for heart health and reduces cancer risk.
 According to the University of Illinois research, mangoes improve brain function and memory.

 Avocados are another great fruit that provides many benefits for the human body.
 They are packed with monounsaturated fats, which help reduce cholesterol levels.
-Moreover, avocados are full of fiber, folate, protein, B6, vitamin K, vitamin E, pantothenic acid, riboflavin, thiamine, and niacin.
+Moreover, avocados contain fiber, folate, protein, B6, vitamin K, vitamin E, pantothenic acid, riboflavin, thiamine, and niacin.
 The fat content of avocados is relatively lower compared to other fruits.

 Bananas are one of the most popular fruits around the world.
 They are low in calories and carbohydrates but high in dietary fibers, vitamins, and minerals.
 A banana comprises approximately 75% water, 8% sugar, 2% starch, 1% proteins, and 9% dietary fiber.
-Bananas are loaded with potassium, vitamin B6, vitamin C, folate, magnesium, manganese, copper, iron, zinc, and pantothenic acid.
+Bananas contain potassium, vitamin B6, vitamin C, folate, magnesium, manganese, copper, iron, zinc, and pantothenic acid.

 Potassium plays a significant role in keeping blood pressure under control.
 Vitamin B6 promotes normal metabolism and keeps the nerves functioning properly.
 Folate reduces homocysteine levels, which may protect against heart attacks and strokes.
 Magnesium is essential for bone strength and proper nerve function.
 Copper is required for normal cell division.
 Iron helps build red blood cells and maintains hemoglobin levels.
 Zinc strengthens bones and teeth.
 Pantothenic acid aids the digestion process.